securesign/artifact-signer-ansible/molecule/README.md

 AWS EC2 VMs expire and are destroyed automatically after a period of time (Pruned around midnight daily).
 Any infrastructure set up to allow for an EC2 instance to work is also pruned, but the molecule create command sets everything up again if they were deleted.

-If you are having issues adding the vm to known hosts, you need to manually prune all infrastructure in the aws console, then run molecule create again which will set up a fresh infrastructure ready to use
+If you are having issues adding the vm to known hosts, you need to manually prune all infrastructure in the aws console, then run molecule create again which will set up a fresh infrastructure ready to use.

 When a VM expires or is pruned, you have to run `molecule reset` to remove locally cached information about it and start over.